The Grand Indian Route Logo TGRI-logo

 According to legend, this mummy is of a mediating lama that has been preserved for the years.

-Revel in Yak Safari
+Revel In Yak Safari

 Have you ever enjoyed a yak ride?
 Probably, you haven’t.
 Obviously, it is not possible in our world.
 So, when you’re in the outlandish world of Spiti Valley, don’t miss a chance to revel in yak Safari.